Roger (American Dad!): Character

 Roger loves drinking wine.
 He is currently single and is also pansexual.
 Roger is slightly shorter than Hayley though he was also described as being 3 foot tall by Stan but this was likely just an insult.
 Having his feelings hurt usually spurs the creation of his alter egos and schemes.
-As an alien, Roger displays a multitude of bizarre physical traits, such as having superhuman speed and the ability to generate electricity.
+As an alien, Roger displays a multitude of bizarre physical traits, such as superhuman speed, being fireproof, and the ability to generate electricity.
 When stressed, his body can grow large tumors that, when removed, become fully sentient organisms themselves, as seen with his "son" Rogu.

 Roger typically displays a lighthearted, carefree temperament while at the same time engaging in his freakish grossness, outrageous malice, and rascally shenanigans.
 Crude and brazen, Roger has no qualms with randomly saying and doing whatever is on his mind, having little to no sympathy for anyone who might suffer as a result of his actions, and regularly misleading and finagling others to achieve his desired ends.
 He will engage in complicated schemes for comparatively minor results, such as nearly marrying a woman he finds intolerable in order to get a new blender as a wedding gift, or getting Stan elected mayor of Langley Falls to construct a bullet train, to persuade Urban Outfitters to construct a store in the city.
 However, according to the episode "Frannie 911", Roger is not this unpleasant by choice; his species of alien must let all unpleasantries out, for if they don't, it will turn into poison and kill them.
 He is the best friend of both Stan and Steve Smith, and several subplots revolve around the latter, most notably the Wheels and the Legman episodes.
 Roger and Steve have a love-hate relationship, in which they constantly bicker and insult each other, but show affection for each other several times.